 Option 1 - The Fixed Share or Surprise Box

 For those who have participated in the CSA in the past and like the challenge of eating whatever is provided in season, we will continue our traditional fixed shares, aka. surprise boxes.
-I will incorporate a few choices at the point in the season where there is sufficient abundance to do so.
-In order to accommodate people who may be gone for all or part of the summer, I’m offering part-time shares that will run for 3-4 months.
-We can pro-rate the cost to fit your schedule.
-Likewise, if you have your own garden, but would like to receive produce on either end of the growing season, we can pro-rate the number of weeks you would like to receive a share.
-If you will only be gone 1-2 weeks during the summer, I encourage you to gift your share to a friend, family member, or a household that normally couldn't afford a share..
+We will incorporate a few choices at the point in the season where there is sufficient abundance to do so.
+If you will be gone for part of the summer, we can pro-rate the cost to fit your schedule.
+If you will only be gone 1-2 weeks during the summer, we encourage you to gift your share to a friend, family member, or a household that normally couldn't afford a share.

 Option 2 - Full Choice CSA

-At this time of year, when my income is the lowest, I have the most expense.
-These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix I start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, etc...
-When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households I need to plant for.
-To this end, I am offering a $10 discount to those who pay in full by February 1.
-To hold a spot in the CSA, please make a deposit of $150.
+At the time of year when our income is the lowest we also have the most expenses.
+These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix we start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, wages for our hard-working farm crew, etc...
+When you make your CSA payments earlier, it allows us to purchase these supplies without stress, and to plan for how many households we need to plant for.
+To hold a spot in the CSA, please make a minimum deposit of $150.
 Shares will be filled on a first come, first serve basis.
 The remainder of the payment is due by March 31.
-You can mail a check or money order to the following address.
-Alternately, you can go to the "Shop" button on my home page and purchase a share through my on-line store.
+Given some current difficulties with our online store, the best way to make a payment is either to mail a check or money order to the following address, or pay us directly at market.

 5305 W. 500 S.